StephaneFeniar/Lottery-BestCombination/README.md

 Indeed each result gives us a tiny clue of how players played.

-Basically, if there was more winners than usual when the draw was 1-12-14-22-32, we can deduce this combination is more played and we should not play it.
+Basically, if there was more winners than usual when the draw was 1-12-14-22-32, we can deduce this combination is often played and we should not play it.

 ## Context